erfianugrah/video-resizer/docs/features/video-mode.md

    - Preload only metadata for non-primary videos
    - Use muted for autoplay compatibility on mobile

+5. **Duration Best Practices**:
+   - Keep durations reasonable (generally under 5 minutes) for optimal performance
+   - For longer videos, consider breaking into segments or using range requests
+   - The system will automatically adjust durations exceeding configured limits

+6. **Autoplay Compatibility**:
+   - Always set `muted=true` when using `autoplay=true` to ensure compatibility
+   - If audio is required, consider a click-to-play approach instead of autoplay
+   - Testing across different browsers is recommended for autoplay functionality

 ## Advanced Usage

 ### Combining with Other Features